sherryysj/Leetcode-practice/README.md

 ## Catalogue

 Problems are categorized by type (Algorithms and Database) or study plan.
-In each problem, multiple languages are used to solve it, while in each language solution file, multiple solutions implemented by different techniques are included.
+In each problem, multiple languages are used to solve it, while in each language solution file, multiple solutions implemented by different techniques may be included.

 ### Algorithms